How to quickly help a child with a dry cough. How can you treat dry cough in children? Possible complications of barking cough in children

 • Pulmonary tuberculosis

-• Swelling in the chest area
+• Tumor in the area chest

 3) Bronchodilators - used for coughs accompanied by bronchospasm, such as bronchial asthma, obstructive bronchitis.

-A dry cough shows that the mucous membrane of the patient's respiratory tract ceases to produce a secret in an increased manner (this is if a foreign body or dust has got into the throat), or that the secret has increased viscosity and therefore it is produced with difficulty (this occurs with pneumonia) ...
-At the same time, there may be edema of the vocal cords (this is observed with laryngitis), or a spasm of small bronchi and, as a result, narrowing of their lumens (this symptom is characteristic of an allergic cough).
+A dry cough indicates that the mucous membrane of the patient’s respiratory tract ceases to produce secretions at an increased rate (this is the case if a foreign body or dust gets into the throat), or that the secretion has increased viscosity and therefore is difficult to produce (this occurs with pneumonia) .
+Swelling may occur at this time vocal cords(this is observed with laryngitis), or spasm of the small bronchi and, as a result, narrowing of their lumens (this symptom is characteristic of an allergic cough).

 What are the causes of dry cough in children?